scottish-government-design-system/design-system/responsive-spacing-notes.md

 ## General notes

 Font sizes in type settings are left in PX.
-These are converted to REM in the font size mixins (ds_h1-size, etc) and not in the type settings because I want to use those pixes values elsewhere.
+These are converted to REM in the font size mixins (ds_h1-size, etc) and not in the type settings because I want to use those pixel values elsewhere.

 Line heights for headings and leader text have been converted to relative (unitless) values, and are baked into the font size mixins so that anywhere we use e.g. ds_h1-size the line height is included with it (I have not stripped out the old fixed line heights everywhere yet).